adonev/NumMethII/Assignments.md

 * [FEniCSx](https://fenicsproject.org/) is an easy-to-use yet powerful framework for finite-element based PDE solvers.
 The book "Introduction to Automated Modeling with FEniCs" by Ridgway Scott gives a lot of examples you can build on.
 * [OpenFOAM](https://www.openfoam.com/) is a commercial but free library/package for finite-volume based PDE solvers
 * [chebfun](https://www.chebfun.org/) is a library of numerical analysis tools built around Chebyshev polynomials.
-* [EPIC](https://faculty.ucmerced.edu/mtokman/#software) is a library of exponential time integrators.
+* [Expokit](https://www.maths.uq.edu.au/expokit/) Fortran and Matlab library for exponential integrators.
+* [Rational Krylov Toolbox](http://guettel.com/rktoolbox/) for approximating matrix functions including matrix exponentials.
 * [fiNUFFT](https://finufft.readthedocs.io/en/latest/) is a library for non-uniform FFTs if you need that as part of your project.
 * [FMM3D](https://fmm3d.readthedocs.io/en/latest/) is a 3D Fast Multipole Method library for Poisson and Helmholtz kernels, which can be useful if you want to do boundary integral methods.